 Content marketing provides the content for your inbound marketing efforts.

-And like we mentioned in inbound marketing, the content you create adds a voice and humanizes your brand.
+The content you create adds a voice and humanizes your brand.

 This leads to better brand loyalty and sales.

-21 Content and Inbound Marketing Tips
+21 Content Marketing Tips for Photographers

 Now that we’ve covered some definitions, let’s dive into the tips.